A doctor is examining an x-ray

 After the technologist has positioned you on the table, they will leave the room during the scan.
 During the scan the table will move slowly through the scanner several times.
 The technologist will be monitoring you during the entire scan and give you instructions through the intercom.
 It is extremely important to hold still during your scan.

 If your test requires IV contrast, the technologist will start an IV for administering the contrast.

 The scan will take between 10 to 20 minutes.
 After all the images have been obtained, the technologist will assist you off the table.

 After Your Test

-The radiologist, a board certified doctor with special training in radiology, will review your scan and make an interpretation.
+The radiologist, a doctor with special training in radiology, will review your scan and make an interpretation.
 This report will be sent to your doctor, usually within 24 hours.

 If you were given oral contrast it is important that you drink 6 to 8 glasses of liquid within a 24 hour period if you are able to tolerate it.
 This will allow you to flush out any contrast that was given.
 It is normal for the oral contrast to cause either diarrhea or constipation depending upon your body.